[This is the second part of a series about my old pal Eugene Standingbear (1906-80).]

 Indians die laughing.
 Thousands of Indians were being massacred every year on movie screens at the time, and the Indian extras frequently joked about it.
 Directors were often frustrated when their cameras panned Indian bodies strewn about after a massacre scene, and many of the “dead” had broad grins across their faces.

-A few years later Euene played in a few movies with the legendary Jim Thorpe, and we’ll recount those experiences in a later installment.
-For now it was time for Eugene to say farewell to his father and friends in Hollywood, and to return home to his family on the Osage reservation.
+After a few months in Southern California, it was time for Eugene to say farewell to his father and friends in Hollywood, and to return home to his family on the Osage reservation.

 (More to come….)